Elisabetta Mancinelli continues her Exotic Encounters series with a look at latest research into an increasingly kept UK pet.27 mins

-The second of a two-part Exotic Encounters article by Elisabetta Mancinelli focuses on rats, looking at the latest findings in the species.25 mins
+The second of a two-part Exotic Encounters article by Elisabetta Mancinelli focuses on rats, looking at the latest findings in the species.

 John Chitty explains the basics of handling rabbits during an examination and how practices can be more accommodating.